Yogi: Nath siddha

 [S]iddha means 'realized, perfected one', (Note: Compare Siddhartha Gautama, one of the names of Buddha.) a term generally applied to a practitioner (sādhaka, sadhu) who has, through his practice (sadhana), realized his dual goal of superhuman powers (siddhis, 'realizations', 'perfections') and bodily immortality (jivanmukti).

 Respect

-Archeological evidence suggests that in some contexts and regions, yogi of the Nath Siddha tradition were respected and recognized in India.
+Archeological evidence suggests that in some contexts and regions, yogis of the Nath Siddha tradition were respected and recognized in India.
 For example, inscriptions suggest a general of the Yadava king Ramacandra donated a village to a yogi in 13th-century.
 Near Mangalore, that later became a hub of Nath yogis, a monastery and temple was dedicated to yogis in the 10th century.

 David Lorenzen states that the Nath yogis have been very popular with the rural population in South Asia, with medieval era "tales and stories about Nath yogis such as Gorakhnath, Matsyendra, Jalandhar, Gopichand, Bharthari, Kanhapa and Chaurangi" continuing to be remembered in contemporary times, in the Deccan, western and northern states of India and in Nepal.